Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 # Yeeldx

-### yVault / Yeeldx Vault
+### yYeeldBox / Yeeldx YeeldBox
 - [Smart contract↗](https://ethereum.org/en/developers/docs/smart-contracts/) that holds user deposits and allocates into different strategies (up to 20 in the current version 2).
 ### Token
 - Token is any [ERC20-compatible↗](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) DeFi token.
 ### yvToken
-- Yeeldx Vault Token (yvToken) is an ERC20-compatible token that represents a [position](#position) in a Yeeldx Vault.
+- Yeeldx YeeldBox Token (yvToken) is an ERC20-compatible token that represents a [position](#position) in a Yeeldx YeeldBox.
-- For example: yvDAI represents a position in the DAI Yeeldx Vault.
+- For example: yvDAI represents a position in the DAI Yeeldx YeeldBox.
 ### Strategy
 - A [smart contract↗](https://ethereum.org/en/developers/docs/smart-contracts/) that knows how to allocate funds into a specific [yield](#yield--profit)-generating automated operation.
 ### Strategist